locustio/locust/.github/ISSUE_TEMPLATE/bug_report.md

 You can also ask new questions on SO, https://stackoverflow.com/questions/ask just remember to tag your question with "locust".
 Do not immediately post your issue here after posting to SO, wait for an answer there instead.

-Use this form only for reporting actual bugs in locust.
-Be mindful that the developers of locust are unpaid volunteers, so make sure you have tried everything you can think of before filing a bug :)
+Use this form only for reporting actual bugs in Locust.
+Remember, the developers of Locust are unpaid volunteers, so make sure you have tried everything you can think of before filing a bug :)

--->
+Always make sure you are running an up to date Locust version (pip3 install -U locust) -->

 ### Describe the bug